Natalie James - the Fair Work Ombudsman

 - ensuring compliance with Commonwealth workplace laws.

-Natalie graduated from James Cook University with an Arts Law degree.
-She began to develop a curiosity about workplace relations while working in retail and hospitality while studying.
-When she was accepted as a graduate in Canberra at the then Department of Employment, Education, Science and Technology in 1996, she immediately enrolled in a Masters of Industrial Law at the Australian National University in Canberra.
+Natalie grew up and went to school in Townsville.
+She graduated from James Cook University with an Arts Law degree.
+She began to develop a curiosity about workplace relations while working in retail and fast food while studying.
+When she was accepted as a graduate in Canberra at the then Department of Employment, Education, Science and Technology in 1996, she immediately enrolled in a Masters of Industrial Law at the Australian National University in Canberra to satisfy that curiosity.
+She has continued to find things to be curious about in the field of workplace relations ever since.

 Want to save this information for later?